Choctaw Village Locations

 Not only was Coosa a large village, it also had dependent villages.
 Lusser's Table MPAFD I 116 noted five dependencies of Coosa with Panty or Pante as it was known in the French period being the largest with 70 men bearing arms.

-4. Pante (Panty (F), Panthe): On Cresnay Map 1733 Pante was east of Concha.
+Pante (Panty (F), Panthe): On Cresnay Map 1733 Pante was east of Concha.
 On Broutin Map circa 1743 Pante on the map legend is represented by an "S" on the map which was southeast of "Q" or Concha and relatively close.
 On the RTG Map 1773 Panthe is listed within the Choctaw village box as village number "1".
 But to the right of "1" there was an arrow which the legend defined as having been deserted in the Creek (Indian peoples located then in central Alabama) War.
+The early French period location of Pante was T8N R16E Section 36.

 In November 1763 when France was surrendering Fort Tombekbe to the British a French list of Choctaw villages and leaders was discovered which included "Panthes."
 See MPAED I 278.
 Therefore, Pante deserted its location east of Coosa between 1764 and 1773.
 The RTG Map 1773 showed a north-south path a few miles south of Coosa Creek that demonstrated a prominent bend.
-We believe French period Pante was located in T8N R16E Section 36 prior to its desertion.
 The path in question could have become the Lizelle or old Daleville road.
+We believe the later French period Pante was located in T8N R16E on the ridge in the south half of Section 1 and north half of Section 12.
+This location conforms to that provided by Bernard Romans in 1771… that Coosa was six miles west south west from Pante.
+See Romans A Concise Natural History … page 308.

 We should keep Halbert's Oaka Loosa location in mind.
 It is possible that this village moved there late in the 18th or early in the 19th century.